janusboandersen/frdm_kl25z_minimal_build/docs/README_template.md

 # Minimal build for FRDM-KL25Z
 Minimal open-source build for the FRDM-KL25Z, documenting every step from reset vector to `main()`.

+Technical highlights:
+- Cross-compilation using GCC for ARM Cortex-M0+
+- Custom linker script for KL25Z memory layout
+- Bare-metal startup code and vector table
+- Automatic post-link firmware verification (ELF analysis)
+- Debug readiness
+- Build reproducibility via CMake + Ninja
+- Comprehensive documentation.

 Janus, October 2025.

 #### Why does this project exist?
-- To make it easier to understand the steps required to bring up an MCU.
+- To make it easier to understand the steps required to bring up an MCU with a verified binary.
 - This project is an experiment.
 It aims to distill the build and bring-up to a minimal configuration, using open-source tools.

+#### What problems is it trying to solve?
-- Simple end-to-end documentation is hard to find: Spans IP documentation, IP integrator/vendor documentation, vendor implementation code, library standards, language standards and conventions.
+- _One-stop documentation_: End-to-end documentation is hard to find: Spans IP documentation, IP integrator/vendor documentation, vendor implementation code, library standards, language standards and conventions.
-- MCU vendor builds have layers of abstraction and are generalized to work with a family of MCUs, giving significant code-bloat.
-The tooling might also rely on closed-source components.
-- For KL25Z, the MCUXpresso SDK v2.2 emits about 35 MB of files to build a hello-world.
+- _Code minimalism_: MCU vendor builds have layers of abstraction and are generalized to work with a family of MCUs, giving significant code-bloat.
+For KL25Z, the MCUXpresso SDK v2.2 emits about 35 MB of files to build a hello-world.
+- _Open source tools_: The tooling might also rely on closed-source components.
 The older boards come with a closed-source PEMicro bootloader, requiring closed-source tools to flash and debug.
+Keil MDK uses the closed-source ARM compiler.
-You could use Eclipse as a build tool instead of Keil MDK, that buys you open source tooling, but costs you extra configuration bloat and overhead.
+- _IDE independence_: You could use Eclipse as a build tool instead of Keil MDK, that buys you open source tooling, but costs you extra configuration bloat and overhead.

 #### Why use FRDM-KL25Z?